 College level calculus

-The pace of the course is brisk, but the payoff is that you will come out knowing how to read cutting edge research papers and turn them into functional code as quickly as possible.
+The pace of the course is brisk and the topics are at the cutting edge of deep reinforcement learning research, but the payoff is that you will come out knowing how to read research papers and turn them into functional code as quickly as possible.
+You'll never have to rely on dodgy medium blog posts again.